mspnp/interruptible-workload-on-spot/README.md

    rm -rf worker/
    ```

-### Upload the packaged workload, and the orchestration script
+### Upload the packaged workload and the orchestration script

 1. Upload the package to the container apps